 ReunitedWe kept in touch despite the distance.
 And after finding the chance to set her outdoor goals into the right path, my good friend and I finally reunited again and started planning more outings.
 All our plans and dreams took color again.
 Our plans were perfect, but they were just plans.
 It was too late.

 Last daysA month later I got a text while riding my bike northbound in Ecuador, it was shocking!.
 I lost my best friend and my life and adventures partner and at the same time my will.
 I lost it all!.It just dragged me to the ground.
 I couldn’t believe it.
 We just made plans the day before and now she was gone.

 Andrea died during the night, she was 29 years old.
 Her life full of energy and illusions faded away in a hospital’s room in Quito.
 It all seemed so unfair to me.
 I couldn’t even say bye to her.
 I couldn’t believe it was happening.
 Her bright look and the illusions that created her world was all I had in my mind at that moment from the day before.

-AndreaAndrea was an amazing person, full of joy, enthusiasm and love for adventures, always willing to give her true love and unwavering support to me as a good friend and to others.
-I feel blessed for have been a tiny part of her outdoorsy life and to share a small part of mine with her.
+AndreaAndrea was an amazing person, full of joy, enthusiasm and love for adventures, always willing to give her true love and unwavering support to me as her boyfriend as well as to others.
+I feel blessed for have been part of her life and to share a small part of mine with her as well.
 Now and then, even though she’s not with us anymore, I still feel as though she is watching over me often, as I climb.
 Her memories and her presence are all over those mountains, summits, trails and places we were at, but especially in the minds and hearts of all of us who got the chance to share those unforgettable moments with her.

 + Andrea (Aug.30.1977 – Mar.29.2007)